The D4D Program

 The Asia Foundation is a non-profit, international development organization committed to improving lives across a dynamic and developing Asia.

-Informed by six decades of experience and deep local expertise, our work across the region addresses five overarching goals - strengthen governance, empower women, expand economic opportunity, increase environmental resilience, and promote regional cooperation.
+Informed by six decades of experience and deep local expertise, our work across the region addresses five overarching goals - strengthen governance, empower women, expand economic opportunity, increase enviro

 Development Initiatives